rschristopher/rschristopher.github.io/src/commerce/understand-the-terms.md

  new concepts
  that don't otherwise exist in
  traditional economic models
- (such as a cryptographic ledger),
- Bitcoin commerce
- is well aligned with these
+ (such as a cryptographic ledger or UTXO sets), Bitcoin commerce is well aligned with traditional economic models.
- traditional models.
 The goal is simply to make
  or receive payments;
  to buy and sell.